Remi-Ferrari/Row-Col-Game/Documents/ARCHITECURE_GUIDE.md

 ## 1. Overview

 The **Row-Column Game (RC-Game)** is a modular, console-based Python project developed as a demonstration of structured design, clean code, and algorithmic strategy.
 It serves as both an educational tool and a framework for exploring decision-making systems.
-The game involves two players—either human or AI—competing to claim the highest total score by alternately selecting numbered cells from a shared grid.
+The game involves two players—either human or computer to claim the highest total score by alternately selecting numbered cells from a shared grid.
 After each move, the next player is constrained to select only from the same row or column as the previous move.

 The project emphasizes modular construction and loose coupling between its components.
 Its design draws inspiration from classical turn-based strategy games, but it operates entirely through the command line for maximum portability and clarity.
 Each module is written to be self-explanatory, following best practices in readability and separation of concerns.

 **Key Characteristics**
 - Pure Python 3.7+ implementation (no third-party dependencies).
 - Multiple play modes: Human vs Human, Human vs Computer, and Computer vs Computer.
-- Pluggable AI strategies that can evolve independently.
+- Pluggable strategies that can evolve independently.
 - Cross-platform compatibility across Windows, macOS, and Linux.
 - Persistent configuration and game history tracking.